craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Add another functionality `vistSOP` (Sum of products) to help with `assertSymtabConstraintInvariance`.
+Visit each DNF factor without storing all the memory.
+Going from SOP to DNF is harder.

 1. Need to move onto hitting all the basic ops and structures as soon as possible.
 Huge job!
 1. Most testing of input combinations for `mrNarrowTypesByCallExpression`.
 1. Rest parameter testing for `mrNarrowTypesByCallExpression`.